Kiki Bertens: 2016: WTA Tour title and a major semifinal

 At the French Open, Bertens avenged her Miami loss by upsetting No. 3 seed Angelique Kerber in three sets.
-She then beat Camila Giorgi, No. 29 seed Daria Kasatkina, No. 15 seed Madison Keys, and No. 8 seed Timea Bacsinszky en route to her first Grand Slam semifinal.
-In her semifinal match against the No. 1 seed Serena Williams, Kiki played with a left calf injury which made it difficult for her to move forward to Williams' drop shots.
+She then beat Camila Giorgi, 29th seed Daria Kasatkina, 15th seed Madison Keys, and No. 8 seed Timea Bacsinszky en route to her first Grand Slam semifinal.
+In her semifinal match against the top seed Serena Williams, Kiki played with a left calf injury which made it difficult for her to move forward to Williams' drop shots.
 Bertens never took advantage of a medical time-out or took trainer treatment.
 Despite having two set points and being up by a break in both sets, she lost in straight sets.
 However, she entered the top 30 for the first time in her career.

-Prior to Wimbledon, Bertens was scheduled to play at the Rosmalen Open; however, due to the same injury that harmed her left calf, she was forced to pull out of the tournament.
+Prior to Wimbledon, Bertens was scheduled to play at the Rosmalen Open; due to the same injury that harmed her left calf, she was forced to pull out of the tournament.
 After a few weeks of recovery, Bertens kicked off her campaign at the third Grand Slam event of the year and defeated Jeļena Ostapenko and Mona Barthel to reach the third round of the grass tournament for the first time.
 She then lost to Simona Halep.

 Her next tournament was the inaugural Ladies Championship Gstaad, where she reached the final.
 She lost one set to Tamira Paszek en route.
 In the final, Bertens lost in three sets to Viktorija Golubic.
 Despite the defeat, she climbed to No. 21 in the rankings.

 Despite winning her second title of her career this year and making it to the semifinals of the French Open, Bertens lost in the first round of six straight tournaments, notably including the Rio Olympics and US Open.
 As a result of her inconsistency, she decided not to compete at the Wuhan Open and China Open.
 She made her return at the Linz Open.
 However, she lost in the first round to Sorana Cîrstea but won the doubles with Johanna Larsson.
 Her next event was the Luxembourg Open.
 She had her best result since Wimbledon by making it to the semifinals, losing to Monica Niculescu.
 However, she did not go home empty handed.
 Bertens and Larsson won their second doubles title in a row.
 Bertens ended her season at the WTA Elite Trophy where she lost both of her matches with close scorelines, against Elina Svitolina and Elena Vesnina.